How To Get An Autistic Child To Sleep

 During the first 8 years of Philip’s life, both of us dealt with these severe sleeping problems and poor sleep every night.

-I don’t think that I could have handled it in another way when I look back at our situation today.
-It was pure survival and I think that most parents to autistic children know what I am saying here.
-There is no energy for taking in new information or help that doesn’t work out immediately.
+I don’t think I could have handled it differently when I look back at our situation today.
+It was pure survival, and I believe that most parents of autistic children know what I am saying here.
+There is no energy for seeking new information or help that doesn’t work out immediately.

-I know now that I am the specialist of my son, as you are to your child as well.
-I would like to encourage all parents of children with autism to trust what you feel about your children and try your best to get the information to the adults who are your child’s caretaker when you cannot be there for several reasons such as you going to your own job etc.
+I know now that I am my son’s specialist, as you are also to your child.
+I want to encourage all parents of children with autism to trust what you feel about your children and try your best to get the information to the adults who are your child’s caretaker when you cannot be there for several reasons, such as you going to your job, etc.

 What to do if your autistic child won’t sleep

-I recommend you remember what the sleep patterns were when your child was in your stomach.
+I recommend you remember the sleep patterns when your child was in your stomach.
 Maybe you remember it?
-Maybe you don’t.
-But if you remember the pattern back then you can figure out when your child is awake and when your child needs more rest, also even though it is during the day.
-If you can recall the pattern then you are able to pass it on to the helpers, the kindergarten or other adults who take care of your child.
-I wish for you that I would have thought more thoroughly about that when we were living in the problems with the difficulty of falling asleep and staying in his sleep.
+Perhaps you don’t.
+But if you remember the pattern back then, you can figure out when your child is awake and needs more rest, even during the day.
+If you can recall the pattern, you can pass it on to the helpers, the kindergarten, or other adults caring for your child.
+I wish I had thought more thoroughly about that when we were having problems with the difficulty of falling asleep and staying asleep.

-I also recommend you have a calm and structured bedtime routine.
+I also recommend that you have a calm and structured bedtime routine.
 Make sure that your child doesn’t get overstimulated two hours before bedtime.
-Some of the things that can overstimulate an autistic child is to change the temperature in the room which means letting your child in and out of your house or apartment or giving your child a bath.
+Some things that can overstimulate an autistic child are changing the temperature in the room, which means letting your child in and out of your house or apartment, or bathing your child.

 It takes too long for your autistic child to regulate that overstimulation in the physical body afterwards, which can explain problems with falling asleep or staying in the deep sleep.

-Which also means that the more stimulation your child gets before the bedtime routines the more stimulation needs to be digested in the nervous system and that can take a while.
+This also means that the more stimulation your child gets before bedtime, the more stimulation needs to be digested in the nervous system, which can take a while.

 – Digestion of food